Read our comprehensive guide to electric vehicles and find out about the most efficient vehicles for you.

 There are also many local car sharing schemes: find details of these at Carplus's site.

 Car clubs offer all the convenience of a personal car without the hassle and cost of ownership - 'pay as you go' driving.
-And if you drive less than 5,000 miles a year and swap your own car for a car club membership, you could save up to £895 a year.
 There's no need to pay for road tax, MOT, servicing, repairs or insurance.

 There are car clubs run commercially and by communities.
 To learn more about car clubs and find out what's available in your area, visit the Carplus website.